qurbat/karansaini.com/docs/work.md

 ![BBC: The Trap](/media/bbc-the-trap.jpg){: width="250" }

 The BBC World Service documentary "The Trap" exposes the fraudulent loan app ecosystem in India.
-I worked as a researcher for this project.
+I worked as a researcher on this project.

 The documentary <a href="https://www.youtube.com/watch?v=JilJhn_tP-c">is available to watch here.</a>